AlexMussell/alexmussell.github.io/_posts/2020-03-01-docker-part-1.markdown

 This is a great explanation of what a container is and does, but what are its features?

 Firstly, each container shares the host OS kernel, binaries, and libraries.
 All shared components are read-only, meaning they are very lightweight (only MBs, not GBs like VMs) and they are portable.
 Also, as they share the host OS, it drastically reduces management overhead.
-Their portability comes from the fact they are not bound by the hosts OS calls, they interact with Docker API.
-Meaning the only prerequiste to run your containers is to have Docker installed on the host machine.
+Their portability comes from the fact they are not bound by the hosts OS calls, they interact with container engine API.
+Meaning the only prerequiste to run your containers is to have a container engine installed on the host machine.
 It doesn't matter where or when the container was built.

-The simplest way to think about Docker, is as a container runtime that essentially does what a hypervisor does with hardware.
+The simplest way to think about a container engine, is as a container runtime that essentially does what a hypervisor does with hardware.
 But instead of acting as a layer between the hardware and the host, it is a layer between the host and the applications running on that host.
-It allows for effective resource utilisation, whilst also keeping your applications isolated.
+It allows for effective resource utilisation of that host, whilst also keeping your applications isolated.

 ![VM and container architecture](/assets/blog_images/vms_containers-2020-03-01.png)